 If you were involved in a car accident caused by bad weather, you may be entitled to compensation from the person who caused the crash.

 Bad weather car accidents often involve complex legal issues about who is at fault.
 The other driver may claim that the severe weather was to blame for the crash and that they were not acting carelessly.

-Working with a Fort Lauderdale car accident lawyer can help you determine your legal rights and options following a weather-related car accident.
+Working with a car accident lawyer in Fort Lauderdale can help you determine your legal rights and options following a weather-related car accident.
 At the Law Offices of Wolf & Pravato, we want to help you secure the fair outcome that you deserve.